LucDuponcheelAtGitHub/PSBP/README.md

 Apart from "functional programming" the statement above uses two important adjectives and one important noun

-- adjective "pointfree" (as opposed to "pointful" in this course)
+- adjective "pointfree" (as opposed to "pointful")
-- adjectuve "effectful" (as opposed to "effectfree" in this course)
+- adjectuve "effectful" (as opposed to "effectfree")

 The adjectives above will be explained later in the course.

-- noun "library" (as opposed to "language" in this course)
+- noun "library" (as opposed to "language")

 Hopefully, the nouns above do not need explanation.

-In what follows `Lean` will not often explictly be mentioned.
-It will often implicitly be taken for granted.
+In what follows `Lean` will not often explictly be mentioned any more.

 `PSBP` can be seen as a programming DSL, a Domain Specific Language for the programming domain.